Skip to content

 • Enter the port number used by the proxy server.

-• Turn on the Authentication toggle if you want to require a username and password to authenticate with the proxy server.
+• The username and password to authenticate with the proxy server.

 You can turn off the Don't check certificate authority toggle to bypass certificate validation, but this isn't recommended as it may compromise connection security.